berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 ## Designing Tilesets

-Tiles, when placed next to each other, should create a smooth background.
+Tiles, when placed next to each other, should create a seamless edge.
 To achieve this, you’ll need to create two 3x3 sets of tiles: one for the outer edge of grass and one for the inner edge.
-This goes for any environment tiles you’d like to create where two different textures meet, like a dirt road with grass at the edge, or bodies of water among grass.
+This goes for any environment tiles that you’d like to create where two different textures meet, like a dirt road with grass at the edge, or bodies of water among grass.
 It should look something like the image to the left.
 You would also need to create a center grass tile in the “inner rounding” 3x3 set that isn’t featured here.
-One option is to simply just draw the tiles from a blank Photoshop canvas with the grids set up, but Brackeys made a great template to use: [Brackey's Photoshop Template].
+One option is to simply just draw the tiles from a blank Photoshop canvas with the grids set up, but Brackeys made a great Photoshop template to use: [Brackey's Photoshop Template].

 Clicking that link should take you to a Tileset template that looks like this:

 ![](images/image6.png)

-In the layers coded by colors are the files for the four tiles: side, corner, filler, and corner.
+The files contains four tiles denoted by color within the layers: side, corner, filler, and corner.

 ![](images/image7.png)